Courses To Take

 A managerial overview of fiscal management within organizations.
 Essential components and coursework content will include: understanding the components and articulation of financial statements; knowledge and application of financial ratios leading to an understanding of organizational performance across time and in comparison to industry standards; utilization of financial information in the acquisition of capital and budgeting decisions; and rudimentary understanding of cash flows.

 This course is designed to examine the dynamics of workplace and personal ethics through the study of basic philosophical theories.
-Essential components and course content will include: leadership in the context of self-governance, responsibility, adherence to principles, integrity and constancy of purpose.
+Essential components and course content will include: leadership in the context of self-governance, responsibility, adherence to principles, integrity, and constancy of purpose.
 Current case studies will be used to apply ethical theories.

 The broad purpose of this course is to examine how organizational cultures operate so that the decisions and actions taken by leaders can have greater positive, intentional impact.
 This course is designed to help leaders become aware of the multiple dimensions of culture and develop the skills of interpretation necessary to understand organizations.